 While there are vacancies throughout the year, most vacancies occur between September and January for the new school year.
 The school year is made up of four 10-week terms, starting in early February.
 At present, there is high demand for Māori and Māori-speaking teachers and teachers from Pacific cultures across the whole schooling sector, and secondary teachers in the Sciences, Technology and Mathematics.

-All vacancies are advertised in the Education Gazette online.
+Teaching vacancies are advertised in the Education Gazette online.
 You can search by subject or geographic region, and you can subscribe to be notified of vacancies meeting your criteria.
-You can either apply directly to schools in response to advertised positions or use the services of a teacher recruitment agency.